 PRS SE Custom 24

-The PRS SE Custom 24, either the Floyd or non-Floyd version, is the best electric guitar we know to recommend under $1000.
+The PRS SE Custom 24 is the best electric guitar under $1000 that I can recommend.
 Its versatile, able to hang in both rhythm and lead styles, and has an incredible tone quality that's rich, full, and percussive.
 For budget-friendly guitars that give you a pro-level experience, the SE Series is extremely hard to beat.

 Instead, we've put them in a table with a link to Sweetwater and Compare buttons that allow you to see pricing and basic specs side by side.
 Because I don't think you need a bunch of paragraphs telling you what kind of features each guitar has.
 Instead, I've made fewer recommendations based on actual experience, giving you a post that's easier to read, more succinct, and - hopefully - more helpful.